bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ![count na](./pics_05_data_cleaning/fig18.png)
 *<sub>Figure 18: Counting #N/A cells.</sub>*

-Or check if they are equal to #N/A:
+Or check if they are equal to #N/A using the `ISNA` function:

 ![count na](./pics_05_data_cleaning/fig19.png)
 *<sub>Figure 19: Validate if cell equals #N/A.</sub>*